 Music for the Mind at The Cordwainer

 The Cordwainer’s leadership team reviews studies relating to therapies shown to help reduce the most serious and common symptoms of dementia like apathy, agitation and anxiety to incorporate the findings into our Learned Environment™ resident programs.
-We offer residents and their families a resource library with the latest studies and best practices in dementia care and our Experts Corner offers current tips, techniques and more on dementia care.
+We offer residents and their families a resource library with the latest studies and best practices in dementia care and our Expert Corner offers current tips, techniques and more on dementia care.